zogzog/cubicweb/doc/book/en/tutorials/base/blog-in-five-minutes.rst

     cubicweb-ctl start -D myblog

-The -D option is the debugging mode of cubicweb, removing it will lauch the instance in the background.
+The -D option is the debugging mode of |cubicweb|, removing it will lauch the instance in the background.

 Permission
 ~~~~~~~~~~